The Hidden Risks of Keeping Your License Plates After Selling Your Car

 In New York, vehicle license plates are tied to insurance coverage.
 The DMV assumes that if you've got the plates, you've got a car to put them on.
 And if you've got a car, you need insurance.

-This system prevents drivers from canceling their insurance while still having a vehicle on the road.
-It's a safeguard meant to protect everyone who shares those roads.
+This system aims to discourage drivers from canceling their insurance while still having a vehicle on the road.
+It's a safeguard meant to help reduce the number of uninsured vehicles on Central New York roads.

 The Insurance Reporting Requirement

 Here's something many Central New York drivers don't realize: insurance companies are required to report to the DMV when coverage on a vehicle ends.
-This means the DMV knows exactly when your car becomes uninsured, triggering those daily fines.
+This means the DMV typically knows when your car becomes uninsured, which can trigger those daily fines.

 The Policy Cancellation Catch-22

 Canceling your policy while retaining your vehicle plates is not a viable workaround.
 Insurance companies in New York can't cancel your policy without proof that you've surrendered your car's plates to the DMV.
-It's a foolproof system designed to keep uninsured vehicles off the roads.
+It's a tightly controlled system designed to help keep uninsured vehicles off the roads.

 Selling your car privately?
 Here's what you need to know about vehicle plates and insurance: